Trade directory · Little Rock metro · Arkansas

 Licensing Requirements

-Arkansas requires HVAC contractors to hold a Mechanical Contractor license through the Arkansas Contractors Licensing Board.
-Must pass trade exam and business law exam, provide financial statement showing $25,000 net worth, and maintain $10,000 surety bond.
+Arkansas requires HVAC contractors to hold a Heating, Ventilation, Air Conditioning and Refrigeration license through the Arkansas Contractors Licensing Board.
+Must pass trade exam and business law exam, maintain $10,000 surety bond, provide proof of insurance.
 License renewal required every 2 years with 8 hours continuing education.

 §2